jpuentes421/jpuentes421/README.md

 ## Objective
 My journey as an associate security analyst has led me to hone my skills in critical thinking and problem solving.
+I will be documenting my progress and on hands training.
 My goal is to acquire the ComptTIA Security+ certification to demonstrate my dedication and passion for cybersecurity.

 ## Skills